rougin/wildfire/README.md

 // Loads the database connection
 $this->load->database();

 // Enables the inflector helper.
-It is
-// being used to determine the class or
+It is being used to determine the class or the
-// the model name to use based from the
-// given table name from the Wildfire.
+// model name to use based from the given table name from the Wildfire.
 $this->load->helper('inflector');

-// Loads the required model
+// Loads the required model/s
 $this->load->model('user');
 ```